 Nurse Midwife to Patient Ratios Policy

-DescriptionNurse/Midwife to Patient Ratios (NMTPR) are the proportion of Nurses/Midwives working on a ward or unit in relation to the number of patients they care for.
-The purpose of the Nurse/Midwife to Patient Ratios Policy (policy) is to outline the approach to implementing NMTPR across Health Service Providers (HSPs) that provide inpatient clinical care services.
+DescriptionNurse/Midwife to Patient Ratios (ratios) are the proportion of nurses/midwives working on a ward or unit in relation to the number of patients under their care.
+The purpose of the Nurse/Midwife to Patient Ratios Policy (policy) is to outline the approach to implementing ratios across Health Service Providers (HSPs) that provide clinical services.
 This includes prescribing the mandatory minimum requirements for staffing levels specific to the care delivered.

-Consistent with the registration of the WA Health System – Australian Nursing Federation – Registered Nurses, Midwives, Enrolled (Mental Health) and Enrolled (Mothercraft) Nurses – Industrial Agreement 2022 (Agreement), WA health is committed to transitioning to the NMTPR model within the WA health system.
+In alignment with the WA Health System – Australian Nursing Federation – Registered Nurses, Midwives, Enrolled (Mental Health) and Enrolled (Mothercraft) Nurses – Industrial Agreement 2024 (Agreement), WA Health is committed to transitioning to the ratios model across the WA health system.

 This policy is not applicable to: